mkudija/notes/catholic-marriage-prep.md

 - [ ] [Guidelines for the Preparation and Celebration of the Sacrament of Marriage for the Diocese of Fort Worth ](http://fwdioc.org/sacramental_guidelines_marriage.pdf)

 ### Dr. Timothy O'Malley - The Nuptial Mystery: Divine Love and Human Salvation
 [Dr. Timothy O'Malley](http://theology.nd.edu/people/concurrent-and-adjunct-faculty/timothy-omalley/) is the Directory of the [Notre Dame Center for Liturgy](http://liturgy.nd.edu/).
-Dr. O'Malley is a former professor of mine, and shared with me the syllabus for a course he is teaching (fall 2016) on marriage entitled "The Nuptial Mystery: Divine Love and Human Salvation."
+Dr. O'Malley is a former professor of mine, and shared with me the syllabus for a course he taught (fall 2016) on marriage entitled "The Nuptial Mystery: Divine Love and Human Salvation."

 * [Course Description](https://class-search.nd.edu/reg/srch/ClassSearchServlet?CRN=20652&TERM=201610&P=401094):